-Western Bumblebee and Crotch's Bumblebee: The potential for impacts on the western bumblebee and Crotch's bumblebee is anticipated to be low due to no observations of the species within the Biological Study Area during surveys.
-However, this could change over time, and these species could potentially expand populations.
+Crotch's bumblebee: The potential for impacts to Crotch's bumblebee is anticipated to be low due to no observations of the species within the Biological Study Area during surveys.
+However, this could change over time, and this species could potentially expand populations.
 If present, project construction could result in the injury or mortality of bumblebees via accidental crushing by worker foot traffic or construction equipment.
-Activities could also result in indirect impacts on western bumblebees via the removal of potential pollinator vegetation and construction equipment collapsing potential unoccupied burrows.
-The potential need to capture and relocate these species would subject these animals to stresses that could result in adverse effects.

-With the exception of guardrail upgrades, shoulder backing, and lighting relocation, work activities would take place on the existing roadway, with material and equipment storage occurring in previously disturbed and ruderal areas.
-Off-highway work would occur next to the existing highway within low-quality, ruderal habitat subject to routine disturbance with limited ability to support sensitive species.
+Activities could also result in indirect impacts on Crotch's bumblebees via the removal of potential pollinator vegetation and construction equipment collapsing potential unoccupied burrows.
+The potential need to capture and relocate this species would subject the bees to stresses that could result in adverse effects.
+Except for guardrail upgrades, shoulder backing, and lighting relocation, work activities would take place on the existing roadway, with material and equipment storage occurring in previously disturbed and ruderal areas.
+Off-highway work would occur next to the existing highway within low-quality, ruderal habitat that is subject to routine disturbance and has limited ability to support sensitive species.
 While the project location is within the historical ranges for both species, it is outside the species' current ranges.
-Therefore, the project is not anticipated to impact the western bumblebee or Crotch's bumblebee.
+Therefore, the project is not anticipated to impact Crotch's bumblebee.